 - 1. Understand human factors of interactive software like Human Consideration in Screen, accommodation of human diversity Design. - 2.
 Design their own Human Computer Interaction design and effective use of a modern usability testing facility. - 3.
 Develop interaction of people with machines. - 4.
-Explain the role of knowledge of human information processing for interactive system - 5.
-Apply knowledge and skills in interface design.
+Be able to explain the role of knowledge of human information processing for interactive system design. - 5.
+Capable of conducting team work by applying their knowledge and skills in interface design.